Return of Hanuman: Soundtrack

 The film has seven songs, including two instrumental tracks, composed by Tapas Relia and with lyrics penned by Satish Mutatkar.

+Reception

+Khalid Mohamed of Hindustan Times gave the film 3 out of 5, writing, "It could become a rocking franchise – the continuing adventures of baby Hanuman.
+Indeed the animation is pretty okay – no comparisons with Pixar or Disney please.
+And besides belting out entertainment, there are wise little lessons too."

+Conversely, Sukanya Verma of Rediff.com gave the film 2 out of 5, writing.
+"While adults may question Kashyap's take on mythology or disapprove of Gods conversing in Hinglish, kids might find the action entertaining."

+In 2019, director Anurag Kashyap called Return of Hanuman "a terrible film" and that he was "incapable of doing animation."

 Spin-offs

 A spin-off series named The New Adventures of Hanuman was produced and aired on Pogo TV and Cartoon Network India.
-The series have some differences compared to the movie, such as Maruti staying in Bajrangpur instead of leaving it and a number of new characters.
+The series has some differences compared to the movie, such as Maruti staying in Bajrangpur instead of leaving it and several new characters.
 Maruti is also required to use a mace locket to turn into Hanuman.

 In the mobile game space, Jump Games announced a two-year deal with Percept Pictures for the creation and distribution of Hanuman Returns mobile games, at a launch event in Mumbai that featured film Director, David Dhawan.

-On the film's 12 year anniversary, Director Anurag Kashyap, said that Return of Hanuman was a 'terrible film' and that he was 'incapable of doing animation'.
-It is the only animation film he has ever made.